sahar90o/CRPP-website/content/home/welcome.md

 <br>

-In this research priority program, we develop applications of AI in oncological imaging, i.e. the diagnosis and treatment of cancer patients.
+A Clinical Research Priority Program of the University of Zurich in Collaboration with the University Hosiptal of Zurich and the ETH Zurich